feldroop/genedex/README.md

 The [FM-Index] is a full-text index data structure that allows efficiently counting and retrieving all occurrenes of short sequences in very large texts.
 It is widely used in sequence analysis and bioinformatics.

-The implementation of this library is based on an encoding for the text with rank support data structure (a.k.a. occurrence table) by Simon Gene Gottlieb (publication pending).
+The implementation of this library is based on an encoding for the text with rank support data structure (a.k.a. occurrence table) by Simon Gene Gottlieb (publication pending), who also was a great help while developing this library.
 This encoding attemps to provide a good trade-off between memory usage and running time of queries.
 Further benefits of `genedex` include:

-- Fast, parallel index construction by leveraging the [`libsais-rs`] crate
+- Fast, parallel index construction by leveraging the [`libsais-rs`] crate.
-- Support for indexing a set of texts, like chromosomes of a genome
+- Support for indexing a set of texts, like chromosomes of a genome.
-- Flexible cursor API
+- A flexible cursor API.
+- Fast reading and writing the FM-Index from/to files, using [`savefile`].
-- Thoroughly tested using [`proptest`]
+- Thoroughly tested using [`proptest`].

 ⚠️ **Warning:** this library is in an early stage.
 The API is still subject to changes.
-Currently, only a basic FM-Index is impkemented.
-For upcoming features, take a look at the [roadmap](./ROADMAP.md).
+Currently, only a basic FM-Index is implemented.
+For upcoming features, take a look at the [roadmap].
 Any kind of feedback and suggestions via the issue tracker is highly appreciated! ⚠️

 ## Usage